-Aerosol therapy is considered to be one of the cornerstones of respiratory therapy that exemplifies the nuances of both the art and science of 21st century medicine.
-As respiratory therapists are the only health care providers who receive extensive formal education and who are tested for competency in aerosol therapy, the ability to manage patients with both acute and chronic respiratory disease as the experts in aerosol therapy allows the concept of "art" and "science" to take on a practical reality.
+Aerosol therapy is a cornerstone of respiratory therapy that exemplifies the nuances of both the art and science of 21st century medicine.
+As respiratory therapists are the only health care providers who receive extensive formal education and who are tested for competency in aerosol therapy, their ability to manage patients with both acute and chronic respiratory disease as the experts in aerosol therapy allows the concept of "art" and "science" to take on a practical reality.